huggingface/blog/patchtsmixer.md

 `PatchTSMixer` outperforms state-of-the-art MLP and Transformer models in forecasting by a considerable margin of 8-60%.
 It also outperforms the latest strong benchmarks of Patch-Transformer models (by 1-2%) with a significant reduction in memory and runtime (2-3X).
 For more details, refer to the [paper](https://arxiv.org/pdf/2306.09364.pdf).

 In this blog, we will demonstrate examples of getting started with PatchTSMixer.
-We will first demonstrate the forecasting capability of `PatchTSMixer` on the Electricity data.
-We will then demonstrate the transfer learning capability of PatchTSMixer by using the model trained on the Electricity to do zero-shot forecasting on the ETTH2 dataset.
+We will first demonstrate the forecasting capability of `PatchTSMixer` on the Electricity dataset.
+We will then demonstrate the transfer learning capability of PatchTSMixer by using the model trained on Electricity to do zero-shot forecasting on the ETTH2 dataset.

 <!-- #endregion -->